kossiitkgp/KOSS-Selection-Tasks/Teaching/Miscellaneous/restapi.md

 - What is an API?
 - What are REST APIs?
-- Instead of having a front end talk to a back end which talks to the database, why don’t you just simplify and remove the middle man (the server)?
 - REST API Methods
 - How to cons an API (can create a simple frontend or a cli that uses a public api available)
 - Creating a basic API (you can use Flask)